conda-forge/miniforge/README.md

     * Packages in the base environment are obtained from the [conda-forge channel](https://anaconda.org/conda-forge).
 * Optional support for PyPy in place of standard Python interpretter (aka "CPython").
 * Optional support for [Mamba](https://github.com/mamba-org/mamba) in place of Conda.
-* An emphasis on supporting various CPU architectures (x86_64, ppc64le, and aarch64 including M1).
+* An emphasis on supporting various CPU architectures (x86_64, ppc64le, and aarch64 including Apple M1).

 It can be compared to the [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installer.